Free Seminar for Law Practitioners:

 Probabilistic Evidential Reasoning

-- Probabilistic reasoning with many pieces of evidence
+- Probabilistic reasoning with conflicting evidence

-- Quantifying the conflict in evidence (Bayes Factor)
+- Analyzing evidence consistency (Bayes Factor)

 - Using joint probability as a measure of plausibility